Interested in celebrating Holi in India? Or maybe you’re just wondering what it is. Let me help you figure it out!

 Local girl celebrating Holi.

-Kids know how to celebrate Holi too!
+Kids know all about celebrating Holi in India!
 But don’t give them money when they ask.
 You never know who is taking it from them as soon as you turn around.
 If you want to help, give food, preferably fruit.
 Though I did give her a badminton set which only cost $0.75?!

 Banke Bihari Temple